 How long does the egg live for?

-If you’re trying to get pregnant, you might be worried that 48 hours is not a very big window for intercourse.
-But there are actually about six days each month when intercourse can result in a pregnancy.
+Ovulation only lasts a few minutes or hours, and if you’re trying to get pregnant, you might be worried that that’s not a very big window for intercourse.
+But there are actually about six days each month when intercourse can result in a pregnancy; this is called your fertile window.
 This is because sperm can survive inside your body for up to five days when fertile cervical mucus present.